Aceearly1993/lecarde-2/README.md

 `ADDED` - Arrow notations on a statue at Guernon University when the mechanism inside the statue is pulled down.
 (Aceearly1993)
 `ADDED` - Instructions if you encountered crash exits for wrong reasons.
 (Aceearly1993)
 `ADDED` - Ability to remember the window size set in video setting screen.
 (Aceearly1993)
+`FIXED` -  A bug which will cause the game to crash exit if unplug and replug the controller, then reset the game.
+(Aceearly1993)
 `FIXED` -  An attempt to fix a irregular, bug-like phenomenon which the knockback animation will be incorrect if try to step on stairs while very close to an airbone enemy who's sticking to the air.
 (Aceearly1993)
 `FIXED` -  A bug which keyboard input of Aura blast and Special action keys might be incorrect after entering control config through controller, but changes keyboard keys and exits to action scene as keyboard.
 (Aceearly1993)